He Watched It Sober.

 The Black Godfather

-If you were in the vicinity of the intersection of Blaine and Division streets in the slightly misnomer'd town of Grand Island, Nebraska last Monday, that rhythmic thumping you heard was the sound of my head banging on my a desk after seeing the line-up for -Fest '05.
+If you were in the vicinity of the intersection of Blaine and Division streets in the slightly misnomer'd town of Grand Island, Nebraska, last Monday, that rhythmic thumping you heard was the sound of my head banging on my a desk after seeing the line-up for B-Fest '05.
 For there, nestled in between Peter Cushing's mutant silicates gone amok Island of Terror and Irwin Allen's attack of the killer bees anti-classic, The Swarm, sat The Apple; the cause of my multiplying multiple brain bruises.

 And, unfortunately, this week's film, David Durston's I Drink Your Blood, isn't going to help my headache any at all. *sigh*